Want to know what you need to breastfeed successfully? Check out these breastfeeding supplies that will help you reach your goals!

-So imagine my surprise when I found myself in pain and resentful of the constant feedings.
-What I thought would come naturally turned into me sitting in front of my laptop every day researching the benefits of breastfeeding just to stay motivated.
+Imagine my surprise when I found myself in pain and resentful of the constant feedings.
+I’d sit in front of my laptop every day researching the benefits of breastfeeding just to stay motivated.

 It was not an easy first few weeks, but eventually I pulled through.
 In fact, not only did I breastfeed my eldest up to a year, I did the same with my twins a few years later as well.

-Practice and repetition did the trick, especially since breastfeeding happens so frequently.
+Practice and repetition do the trick, especially since breastfeeding happens so frequently.
 You’ll have plenty of opportunity to experiment and get it just right.
-Time was another factor—the longer I stuck with it, the more chances I had to practice.
+Time is another factor—the longer you stick with it, the more chances you have to practice.

 Essential breastfeeding supplies

 But my breakthrough also relied on having the right breastfeeding supplies.
 You see, frugal as I was, I didn’t think I needed many of the items I eventually bought.
-I figured I’d do with what I already had, assuming these wouldn’t be necessary.
+I figured I’d do with what I already had, assuming anything extra won’t be necessary.

 Boy, was I wrong.
-Every item on this list helped me stay motivated and made breastfeeding a zillion times easier.
+Every item on this list helped me stay motivated and made breastfeeding so much easier.
 Unfortunately, I only realized how useful they were when I finally started using them.
 But the minute I did, my first thought was: I should’ve bought this sooner.

 That’s why, when my twins were born, I made sure to have all these breastfeeding supplies already with me.
-And it’s the same list I recommend to my friends—in fact, I’ve given many of these to them as hand-me-downs.
+And it’s the same list I recommend to my friends—in fact, I’ve given many of these to them.